 Group B Strep is the leading cause

-of serious infection in newborn babies.
+in newborn babies.

 Aimee was born 23rd July 2011 and very quickly developed early-onset GBS meningitis.
 Aimee was treated with IV antibiotics and survived.
 Aimee has severe quadiplegic spastic dystonia cerebral palsy affecting all four limbs, and pseudobulbar palsy affecting her eating and ability to talk.
 (Photo credit: Aimee's mother, Charlotte)